-Steel-cut oats are a great start to any morning.
-They are high in protein and fibre, making them a long-lasting breakfast providing sustained energy all morning.
+High protein steel-cut oats are a great start to any morning.
+They are also high in fibre, and sweetened with low glycemic index sweeteners making them a long-lasting breakfast providing sustained energy all morning.

 “Steel-cut oats are higher in fibre and protein compared to traditional rolled oats, with 8g of fibre and 10g of protein 1/2 cup raw serve.”

-Current protein recommendations are 0.8g of protein per kilogram of ideal body weight per day.
-For the average women this may be around 50-60g and for men 60-70g.
-There are many factors that determine if a higher protein intake is required including age (muscle synthesis decreases with age), activity level, and health status.
+Current protein recommendations for the general population are 0.8 grams of protein per kilogram of ideal body weight per day.
+For the average women, this may be around 50-60 grams per day and for men 60-70 grams.
+There are many factors that determine if a higher protein intake is required including age (muscle synthesis decreases with age), activity level, plant-based diets, and health status.
 If you would like to figure out your exact protein requirements speak to a Registered Dietitian or another healthcare professional.
 For most people, aiming for at least 15-20g of protein per meal is a good start.

 Benefits of Steel-Cut Oats